barakbarlevi/RT-Ballistic-Analyzer/README.md

 Navigate there by typing “Vandenberg Air Force Base, CA” into the search box and hitting search.
 You may right click and use the “Show balloon” or “Fly here” options.
 Place your view to roughly match the one from the GIF in the beginning of this readme.
 ###### 3. Send target detections
-In a second terminal window,\
+In a new terminal window,\
 `cd .../RT-Ballistic-Analyzer`\
 `./rt_sendDetection_BINARY_x86 -i [IP] -j [port] -f [path_to_file] -n [period_ns] -p [priority]`
 > [!TIP]